ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 1) Go to https://id.heroku.com/login and set up an online Heroku account.
 2) After you've successfully created an account, you should be able to find `Create new app` button in the homepage.
 Click it and make a new app in heroku with the name as you wish. <br/>![](images/github_4.PNG)
 3) Go to the Deploy screen of the Heroku Dashboard and connect your GitHub repo to the Heroku App. <br/>![](images/github_5.PNG)
-4) Before you make your first deployment of our app, you will need to set up some variables in heroku which is disccused below.
+4) Before you make your first deployment of our app, you will need to set up some variables in Heroku which is disccused later below.

 # Set up a MongoDB server